ENIAC

-Although ENIAC was designed and primarily used to calculate artillery firing tables for the United States Army's Ballistic Research Laboratory (which later became a part of the Army Research Laboratory), its first program was a study of the feasibility of the thermonuclear weapon.
+ENIAC was designed by John Mauchly and J. Presper Eckert to calculate artillery firing tables for the United States Army's Ballistic Research Laboratory (which later became a part of the Army Research Laboratory).
+However, its first program was a study of the feasibility of the thermonuclear weapon.

 ENIAC was completed in 1945 and first put to work for practical purposes on December 10, 1945.